 A key to Cotton & Company’s long-term and consistent success is partner involvement in daily engagement management.
-Partners are thus able to provide their unique, specialized perspectives to each engagement, foster continuing relationships with our clients, and enable professional growth for all personnel.
+Partners are thus able to provide their unique, specialized perspectives to each engagement, foster continuing relationships with our clients, and enable professional growth for our personnel.
 We emphasize the importance of quality on all engagements, and direct partner involvement is our commitment.

 Cotton & Company has a solid, well-earned professional reputation gained since 1981; considerable experience in providing a full range of audit, accounting, and consulting services to governmental and non-governmental clients; and a keen interest in remaining in the forefront of our profession.